theaakashd/learnings-repository/README.md

 - Good evening to all.
 - I did said i will make some changes from today but i don't see what i did the whole day.
 - I know very well how i am wasting my time but still can't break the cycle.
+- I need a partner so that i can break free from here.
+I wish!